mozilla/releasewarrior/how-tos/setup-staging-release.md

 ## Simulation project branch

-Project branch `jamun` has traditionally been our culprit to simulate `beta`.
-We used `maple` for simulating nightlies from `central`.
+Project branch `jamun` has traditionally been our choice to simulate `beta`.
+We have been using `maple` for simulating nightlies from `central`.

 Use cases:
 - for `central` -> `beta` staging release we would use `from_repo_url` = `central`  and `to_repo_url` = `jamun`